ehu7559/cryptoPalsWriteups/set1guide.md

 ## Challenge 1: Convert hex to base64

+The challenge asks us to convert hex strings to base64.

 This challenge is rather simple.
 We are simply converting hex to base64 encoding for this challenge.
 It's not that hard.
 Uses the base64 library because it's an absolutely essential function.

 ## Challenge 2: Fixed XOR

+The challenge wants us to implement a function capable of taking two hexadecimal strings and returning the result of a bit-wise XORing operation.

 Wrote the function `hex_xor()`, which takes two hex-strings and decodes them before performing a bitwise xor of the two buffers with a list comprehension.
 This is still basic programming.

 ## Challenge 3: Single-byte XOR cipher

+The challenge asks us to decrypt the given plaintext, which has been encrypted by XOR-ing each byte of the plaintext with a single, constant byte value.

 The third challenge is the first attack on a cryptosystem, albeit an entirely easy one.
 The approach here brute-forces the 256 keys for each ciphertext and